apache/pekko-management/docs/src/main/paradox/kubernetes-lease.md

 @@@

-This module is an implementation of a [Akka Coordination Lease](https://doc.akka.io/docs/akka/current/coordination.html#lease) backed by a [Custom Resource Definition (CRD)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) in Kubernetes.
+This module is an implementation of a [Pekko Coordination Lease](https://pekko.apache.org/docs/pekko/current/coordination.html#lease) backed by a [Custom Resource Definition (CRD)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) in Kubernetes.
 Resources in Kubernetes offer [concurrency control and consistency](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) that have been used to build a distributed lease/lock.